 Substantially all of our employment agreements include employees' undertakings with respect to non-competition, assignment to us of intellectual property rights developed in the course of employment and confidentiality.
-However, it should be noted that the enforceability of non-competition undertakings is limited by Israeli law.
+The employment agreements of our employees include a waiver of royalties related to intellectual property generated by the employee during his employment; however, in view of recent Israeli case law, these waivers may be deemed insufficient and our employees could be able to assert claims for compensation with respect to our future revenue.
+In addition, the enforceability of non-competition undertakings is limited by Israeli law.